fluidnotions/local-en-stt/README.md

 python whisper_hotkey.py
 ```

-Press the configured hotkey, dictate your text, and it will be transcribed
+Press and hold the left Ctrl key, dictate your text, and release the key when you're done.
-and typed into the active input field after basic formatting.
+Your speech will be transcribed and typed into the active input field after basic formatting.

 The script automatically downloads the selected Whisper model if it's not
 already cached.
 Transcription is performed in English only.